twilio/authy-java/README.md

   for example, using the
   'sendApprovalRequest' method you will create an ApprovalRequest in OneTouch, then the approval request status can be queried by using the  `uuid` provided.
-(NOTE: The UUID is the unique identifier for the request sent to OneTouch). 'sendApprovalRequest' method need an intance of ApprovalRequestParams.class, you can create one using the ApprovalRequestParams.Builder like that:
+(NOTE: The UUID is the unique identifier for the request sent to OneTouch). 'sendApprovalRequest' method need an intance of ApprovalRequestParams.class, you can create one using the ApprovalRequestParams.Builder like this:

 ```java
  ApprovalRequestParams approvalRequestParams= new  ApprovalRequestParams.Builder(Integer.parseInt(103)),"Authorize OneTouch Unit Test")